sekilab/RoadDamageDetector/README.md

 Images on this dataset are available under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
 The license and link to the legal document can be found next to every image on the service in the image information panel and contains the CC BY-SA 4.0 mark:
 <br><a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/deed.en"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by-sa/4.0/88x31.png" /></a><br />

-If you have something to ask us about the dataset, please contact :
-`maedahi[at]iis.u-tokyo.ac.jp`